maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### The Waiting Room, in which the story's delayed too long

-Don't give pages of background without the central story.
+Don't give pages of background info without the central story.
 Avoid scenes of characters merely mulling over background information.
 The story is about what's happening to the protagonist right now.
 Look at the first important event in your novel, and everything before that can likely be cut.

 #### The Long Runway, with a purposelessly recounted childhood

 Long childhood stories are almost always useless in the start.
-Save the important ones for later on, once the story is actualy underway and there's a relevant plot event bringing them up.
+Save the important ones for later on, once the story is actually underway and there's a relevant plot event bringing them up.

 **Tip:** Cut through needless introductory background info by starting the book in the middle of the first pivotal action/drama/conflict scene.
-This gives the story momentum and you can bring in any needed background info afterwards.
+This gives the story momentum and you can bring in any needed background info afterward.

-#### The Vacation Slide Show, substituting location for story
+#### The Vacation Slide Show, substituting location for a story

 Exotic locations don't bring any more inherent values to stories than other locations.
 They're good storytelling seasoning, not the main course.